jaisika22/Multithreading_in_python/README.md

 From the results obtained, we can draw the following conclusions:

 1. As the number of threads increases, the time taken for matrix multiplication generally decreases, up to a certain point.
 Beyond that point, the overhead of thread creation and management may outweigh the benefits of parallelism.
-2. CPU usage decreases as the number of threads increases, as expected.
+2. CPU usage decreases as the number of threads increases, as expected but after a certain number of threads, it starts increasing.
 However, it's essential to note that the distribution of CPU usage across cores may vary depending on the system architecture and workload.